-Article IX
+Article VIII

-Consultants/Parliamentarian/Advisors/Administrative Manager
+Consultants/Parliamentarian/Advisors/Organizational Manager

 (rationale: consistency, title change)

 SECTION 1.

 The consultants shall consist of two members:

 One shall be appointed by the New Jersey State Nurses Association (NJSNA) and one by the New Jersey League for Nursing (NJLN) to serve for a two-year term with a maximum of four years.
 These consultants shall be responsible for providing an exchange of ideas and information between members of their respective organizations and NJNS.